-DOING BUSINESS IN KAZAKHSTAN
+DOING BUSINESS IN KAZAKHSTAN IN 2017

 Since 2003, Healy Consultants Group PLC has been efficiently and effectively assisting our Clients with i) Kazakhstan business registration ii) business licensing iii) Kazakhstan business banking solutions iv) visa options and staff recruitment strategies and v) workspace rental solutions.

 Press the link headings below to read detailed, relevant, up to date information.

 - Kazakhstan has seen consistently high growth over the past decade, with annual growth rates between 7 – 13% every year from 2001 – 2007 and 2010 – 2012, with growth continuing at more than 5% since.
 Though growth contracted during the global downturn in 2008, Kazakhstan never entered recession and the economy recovered swiftly;